ChickenNuggetsPerson/BURT_V2/README.md

 ![HomePage](images/home.png)

-This is just the initial starting code for Burt before the new 2023 - 2024 game is released
+The code for team 84075A in the Over Under game ( 2023 - 2024 )

-Just a simple framework to build off of once the game releases

-Since the 2022 - 2023 game year was my first year programming in c++, I am slowly learning how to do this so please don't judge my lack of industry standards when programming.
+"Since the 2022 - 2023 game year was my first year programming in C++, I am slowly learning how to do this so please don't judge my lack of industry standards when programming 😐" - Hayden

 # Framework Features: